rackerlabs/support-how-to/content/how-to/rackspace-email/create-a-dmarc-policy/index.md

 ---
 permalink: create-a-dmarc-policy
-audit_date: '2017-08-02'
+audit_date: '2021-06-14'
 title: Create a DMARC policy
 type: article
 created_date: '2017-06-26'
 created_by: Cory Aldrich
-last_modified_date: '2017-10-23'
+last_modified_date: '2021-06-14'
-last_modified_by: William Loy
+last_modified_by: Rose Morales
 product: Rackspace Email
 product_url: rackspace-email
 ---

 Domain-based Message Authentication, Reporting & Conformance (DMARC) is used in conjunction with SPF and DKIM to combat email spoofing.
 Spoofing occurs when a scammer uses your domain in the From field of an email to impersonate one of your users.
 DMARC uses a policy that is given by your email provider.
 This policy tells the receiving email host how to treat emails sent from your domain based on the criteria that you set.
 This mechanism also gives visibility into reports on what your domain is sending, and how receiving hosts are treating that mail.

 This article shows how to create a DMARC policy to use with Cloud Office.